- An HSA is an employee-owned, employee-funded savings account that employees can use to cover eligible healthcare expenses.

 Employers aren’t required to set up HSAs for their employees, but the vast majority of employers with qualifying HDHP options assist employees in establishing their HSAs by selecting one or more HSA vendors to set up the accounts with employees, Christen said.
 Those vendors are often linked to the employer’s payroll to directly receive employee and employer contributions.

-“The employer should work with its ERISA counsel to ensure that the employer is not inadvertently turning the HSA into an employer-sponsored health plan (of course, the qualifying HDHP is itself an employer-sponsored plan, but the HSA typically is not such),” Christen said.
+“The employer should work with its ERISA counsel to ensure that the employer is not inadvertently turning the HSA into an employer-sponsored health plan (of course, the qualifying HDHP is itself an employer-sponsored plan, but the HSA typically is not),” Christen said.